 - it offers an opportunity to think and talk about yourself and your concerns in a way that you often can’t do with family and friends

-- there is no need to worry about whether an issue is too big or too small to talk about - your counsellor will listen to the way you feel and how this affects you and others, and hear your concerns without judging you
+- your counsellor will listen to the way you feel and how this affects you and others, and hear your concerns without judging you

 - your counsellor will not give you advice or tell you what to do, but will help you identify the changes you would like to happen, and work with you towards improving your wellbeing